Key Takeaways

 Meanwhile, Sun Yuan and Peng Yu’s “Can’t Help Myself” employed an industrial robot and complex visual-recognition system in a unique blend of AI performance and kinetic sculpture.

-In 2018, “Portrait of Edmond Belamy” by French collective Obvious sold at Christie’s for $432,500, marking the first time a major auction house listed a piece of GAN art.
+The still-young AI art movement had its breakout moment in 2018, when “Portrait of Edmond Belamy” by French collective Obvious sold at Christie’s for $432,500, marking the first time a major auction house listed a piece of GAN art.

 The sale was controversial because Obvious used an open-source neural network built by another artist without attribution, raising the question of who takes credit for AI art.